thiagobien/ACL/workshop/06_Monitoring_as_a_Service/README.md

 # Monitoring as a Service

-In this module you will learn how to rollout Dynatrace Fullstack monitoring across your infrastructure.
-Fullstack monitoring means that every host, app, and service that gets deployed will automatically - without any additional configuration - deliver key metrics and meta-data for the individual stakeholders: dev, architects, operations, and business.
+In this module you will learn how to rollout Dynatrace Full-stack monitoring across your infrastructure.
+Full-stack monitoring means that every host, app, and service that gets deployed will automatically - without any additional configuration - deliver key metrics and meta-data for the individual stakeholders: dev, architects, operations, and business.

 To achieve that goal, you will learn how to:
 * Rollout Dynatrace OneAgent on a Kubernetes Cluster: [Lab](./01_Instrument_Cluster_with_Dynatrace_OneAgent)